 Recipe Ingredient Notes

 Gluten Free Flour: I tested this recipe with Bob's Red Mill 1-1 and my gluten-free flour blend.
 Both flours worked great.
 I even tested it with a mix of "end of bags" flours (including Bob's Red Mill, King Arthur, and Cup4Cup) and this Gluten Free Carrot Snack Cake turned out fluffy and moist.
-All flour blends used contain xanthan gum and are a mix of flours.
+All flour blends used contain xanthan gum and are a mix of flour.
 I do not recommend using a single flour in this recipe.

 Grated Carrots: Please make sure you wash your produce before using it.
 The carrots need to be peeled and grated (the large holes on a box grater work great for your food processor).
 I do NOT squeeze out any liquid from the carrots before using them in the Carrot Snack Cake.